KDAB/knut/docs/API/script/rcdocument.md

 #### <a name="writeDialogToUi"></a>bool **writeDialogToUi**([Widget](../script/widget.md) dialog, string fileName)

 Writes a ui file for the given `dialog`, to the given `fileName`.
 Return `true` if no issues.
 If scriptPath is not empty, use the script to convert the classes and properties.
-The script must hava a function:
+The script must have a function:
 ```
 function main(dialog, writer)
 ```